Paigey Cakey: Boxing

-Cakey is scheduled to face Tennessee Thresh in a boxing match on the undercard of MF & DAZN: X Series 007 on 13 May 2023 at Wembley Arena in London, England.
+Cakey went up against Tennessee Thresh in a boxing match on the undercard of MF & DAZN: X Series 007 on 13 May 2023 at Wembley Arena in London, England.

 Personal life

-Paige Meade was born in Hackney, London, England to a Jamaican father and white English mother.
+Paige Meade was born in Hackney, London.
 In an interview with the MOBOs she revealed that "Cakey" was a childhood nickname, which referred to her perceived wealth.
 Cakey is bisexual.